Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 From now until about half way through your pregnancy you are likely to have at least two ultrasounds.
 These will help you and your maternity care provider know more about your baby’s growth and development.

 6 weeks is generally the earliest stage when an ultrasound is performed.
-It isn’t common practice to have one this early but you may have one ordered if there are any concerns.
+Though for women who have had fertility support, an earlier ultrasound may be done.
+It isn’t common practice in regular pregnancy care to have one this early, but you may have one ordered if there are any concerns.

-If your healthcare professional recommends a scan before you're 6 weeks pregnant it may be to rule out an ectopic pregnancy.
-An ectopic pregnancy is when the embryo attaches itself outside of the uterus.
-If you are experiencing severe pain on one side of your abdomen or shoulder tip pain, tell your doctor.
+If your healthcare professional recommends a scan before you're 6 weeks pregnant, this may be to rule out an ectopic pregnancy.
+An ectopic pregnancy is when the embryo attaches itself outside of the uterus, most commonly in one of the fallopian tubes.
+If you are experiencing severe pain on one side of your abdomen or shoulder tip pain, see a doctor immediately.

-Feeling apprehensive about going to an ultrasound so early on in your pregnancy is normal.
-Try to stay calm and prepare yourself for what may happen.
+Feeling apprehensive about having an ultrasound so early in pregnancy can be very normal.
+Try to stay calm and prepare yourself for the findings.
 It might be a good idea for your partner or a close family member to go along with you for extra support.

-6 week ultrasounds are fairly uncommon and not done routinely.
-Your chosen maternity care provider may recommend you have one at 6 weeks if they suspect that your pregnancy is not progressing as it should be.
+6 week ultrasounds are not done routinely, though this depends on individual circumstances.
+Your maternity care provider may recommend you have one at 6 weeks if they suspect that your pregnancy is not progressing as it should be, you have had bleeding or need reassurance that your pregnancy is progressing well.

 Reasons for a 6 Week Ultrasound